-In this section, you can find a quick step-by-step guide, guiding you through Graasp; Go-Lab's Authoring and Learning Platform.
+In this section, you can find a quick step-by-step guide, guiding you through Graasp, Go-Lab's Authoring and Learning Platform.
 It explains how to start creating your Inquiry Learning Space, how to add online labs and inquiry apps to your space, how to set up the apps, how to create a space together with your colleagues, and how to share your space with your students.
 Use this guide to make your first steps using Graasp!
-You can also visit our tutorial videos on How to create an ILS, How to set up Apps and check out Graasp's tutorial.
+You can also visit our tutorial videos on How to create an ILS and How to set up Apps.

 Remember, you can always use the Compile your manual function to download this guide.

 Getting started with the Graasp Authoring and Learning Platform